 Place second cake layer over buttercream.

-Frost entire cake with buttercream and decorate with malted milk balls as desired.
+Once set, frost the entire cake with buttercream and decorate with malted milk balls as desired.